CodingCarlos/crudex/README.md

 Don't make an api for just a crud anymore.

 ## Status:
 This is just an idea.
 There is no alpha version yet.
+The roadmap is the following:

+- [x] Add a crud for each Type.
+- [ ] Validate the input data with the Type.
+- [ ] Create relations between types.
+- [ ] Text search in type entities.
+- [ ] Filter in query by params

+While functions are added, I will keep updating this documentation.

 ## How does it works